Print Earth's Systems Reading Comprehension with Third Grade Work

 ||grades 3 to 4

 ||biosphere, geosphere, hydrosphere, organism, ultraviolet, well-run, planet, outer, underground, harmful, roots, lava, layer, liquid, rays, beneath

 By Trista L. Pollard

-2 A system is a group of independent parts that work together as a whole.
-The Earth has four major systems or spheres .
-These systems are the geosphere , the hydrosphere , the atmosphere , and the biosphere .
+1 A system is a group of independent parts that work together as a whole.
+The Earth has four major systems or spheres.
+These systems are the geosphere, the hydrosphere, the atmosphere, and the biosphere.
 The biosphere is the system where we belong.
 The prefix bio- means "life."
-It includes all of the people, animals, plants, and other organisms on our planet.
+It includes all of the people, animals, plants, and other living organisms on our planet.
 The plants and trees in the biosphere give us the oxygen we need to survive.
 They provide the food humans and animals need to survive.
-The animals also are a source of food for humans.
+The animals also are a source of food for humans and other animals.
 Every organism in the biosphere is connected to other organisms.
 Each one eats, or is eaten by, another organism, forming a complex food web that connects all living things.